anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The field is marked critical "crit" to ensure that it must be understood and validated by the receiver (here the domain registrar) according to section 4.1.11 of {{RFC7515}}.
 It allows the registrar to verify the timely correlation between the PER and previously exchanged messages, i.e., created-on of PER >= created-on of PVR >= created-on of PVR trigger.

-As the registrar-agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible, allowing a bulk bootstrapping of multiple pledges using the same connection between the registrar-agent and the domain registrar.
+As the registrar-agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible.
+This allows bulk bootstrapping of several pledges using the same connection between the registrar-agent and the domain registrar.

 ## Request Object Handling initiated by the Registrar-Agent to Registrar {#exchanges_uc2_2}